EnterpriseDB/repmgr/README.rst

 * master register

-  * Registers a master in a cluster, it needs to be executed before any node is registered
+  * Registers a master in a cluster, it needs to be executed before any standby nodes are registered

 * standby register

-  * Registers a standby in a cluster, it needs to be executed before any repmgrd is executed
+  * Registers a standby in a cluster, it needs to be executed before repmgrd will function on the node.

 * standby clone [node to be cloned]